TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Basics/BasicPrinciples.rst

 *  The source of the documentation is written (mostly) in reStructuredText (**reST**)
 *  All documentation is rendered using the **same rendering toolchain**.
 All documentation can be rendered locally, with the officially supported Docker image.
-*  The documentation source files adhere to :ref:`general-conventions` and share a **common structure** (for example all documentation files in a :file:`Documentation` subdirectory).
+*  The documentation source files adhere to :ref:`file-structure` (for example all documentation files in a :file:`Documentation` subdirectory).
 *  Due to the conventions, the rendering of documentation can be automated and every documentation project only requires a minimum of setup.